neuropoly/intranet.neuro.polymtl.ca/computing-resources/data/git-datasets.md

 ### Upload

 Despite not being hosted on Github, we are still using a [pull-request workflow](https://guides.github.com/introduction/flow/).
-So, to make changes to a dataset, first ask its owner to [grant you upload rights](#permissions), then make a working branch for your changes:
+So, to make changes to a dataset, first ask an admin to [grant you upload rights](#permissions), then make a working branch for your changes.
+If your initials are `xy` and you are working on `some-topic`:

 ```
-git checkout -b working-branch
+git checkout -b xy/some-topic
 # Edit your files, add new ones, etc.
 # Add all modified files to be commited
 git add .